Giant Dipole Resonance and Related Spin-dependent Excitations: Results of calculations

 when the energy of the CMM is pushed to the high energy region.
-If the admixture of $E1$ spurious states is eliminated by zeroing the CMM excitation energy, then the exhaustion of the sum rule is 98\%.
-The results of calculations of $S(E1K)=E_{1K}B(E1K)$ in the case of $X\neq0$ (coupled) are shown in Figs.~\ref{fig1} (c) and (f) depending on the ratio $\xi_0^{K}/\tilde\xi_0^{K}$ for $^{164}$Dy.
-The black tiny dashed lines indicate the GDR sum rule values.
+If the admixture of $E1$ spurious state is eliminated by zeroing the CMM excitation energy, then the exhaustion of the sum rule is 98\%.
+The rest 2\% are taken by CMM.
+The results of calculations of $S(E1K)=E_{1K}B(E1K)$ in the case of $X\neq0$ (coupled) are shown in Figs.~\ref{fig3} (c) and (f) depending on the ratio $\xi_0^{K}/\tilde\xi_0^{K}$ for $^{164}$Dy.
+The black tiny dashed lines indicate the EWSR values given by Eq.~(\ref{SRE1}).

-The Figs.~\ref{fig1} (b,e) show the usual quantum mechanical quasi-crossings of the energy levels.
-By excluding the range of $\xi_0$ values that produce solutions around the quasi-crossing point, we obtain reliable results for the GDR energy and the sum rule.
+The Figs.~\ref{fig3} (b,e) demonstrate the usual quantum mechanical quasi-crossings of the energy levels.
+The reliable results for the GDR energy and the sum rule are obtained for all $\xi_0$ excluding the values in the vicinity of the quasi-crossing point.